This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Breast augmentation is surgery to insert breast implants.
-This surgery will change the size and shape of your breasts.
+This surgery will increase the size and change the shape of your breasts.
 A breast implant has an outer silicone shell and an inner filling.
 The filling may be saline (salt water) or silicone gel.
-You will have pain, swelling, bruising, and tenderness on your breasts for about 1 month after surgery.
+Breast implants come in different shapes and sizes and may be adjustable.

 Seek care immediately if:

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.

 - You feel something bulge out of your chest and it does not go back in.

 - You have pain or swelling in your chest or underarm that does not go away.